Big-Life-Lab/PHES-ODM-sharing/README.md

 left blank (or `NA`) as they are not used in these rules, and any values in these columns for `select`-mode rows will be ignored.

-To select all tables or all columns, an `all` value can be used in the `table` and/or `value` columns of the sharing csv.
+To select all columns, an `all` value can be used in the `value` column of the sharing csv.

 Some examples are given below: